jolyonb/olxcleaner/errors.md

 - `InvalidPointer`: This tag appears to be trying to point to another file, but contains unexpected attributes, and is hence not pointing.

+- `InvalidSetting`: A setting has been set to an invalid value.

 - `InvalidXML`: The specified XML file has a syntax error.

+- `LTIError`: There appears to be an error in the way that an LTI component is being invoked.

 - `NoRunName`: The course tag has no `url_name`, and hence no run name.
 This is a required parameter for a course.